Skip to main content

 Analysis of the Brassfield Family of

-England, Virginia, and North Carolina
+England, Virginia, and North Carolina,

-Shannon Combs-Bennett, QG, MSc
+Shannon Combs-Bennett, QG, MSc, FSAScot

 Old South Church, Sanctuary, Ground Flr